meow-edit/meow/README.md

 # Helper Functions for customization

-`(meow-setup-indicator)` A helper function that put indicator at the beginning of mode-line.
+`(meow-setup-indicator)` A helper function that puts an indicator at the beginning of mode-line.
 If you want customize mode-line by hand, see below.

 `(meow-indicator)` Return an indicator string that you can put into your modeline.